Houssnou/Finale/README.md

-Review It, a simple site allowing user to leave reviews on their local places.
+Review It, a simple site allowing user to leave reviews on their local places using MApxBox API for geo-location.

 This is a Node, Express, MySQL and express-handlebars powered application.